itsMustafamr/itsmustafamr.github.io/_pages/about.md

 <!-- I am doing my Master's in Artificial Intelligence at Iowa State University along with my PhD in Computer Science.
 My research involves developing innovative approaches to Neural Radiance Fields (NeRF) for 3D scene reconstruction, focusing on novel capture setups with stationary cameras and rotating objects.
 I work with advanced segmentation techniques, self-supervised methods like NeRF-SOS, and attention-aware architectures for automatic object discovery and clean 3D reconstruction. -->
 Hi!
 I'm Mustafa.
 I'm passionate about developing innovative approaches to Neural Radiance Fields (NeRF) for 3D scene reconstruction, working with advanced segmentation techniques and self-supervised methods.

+I am a Ph.D. candidate in Computer Science at Iowa State University, working as a Research Assistant at the AI Institute for Resilient Agriculture (AIIRA).
+Currently, I am a Graduate Software Engineering Intern at Intel, applying Computer Vision and Large Language Models to UI automation, graphics validation, and hardware enablement.
+My work interests lie at the intersection of Large Language Models, Computer Vision, and MLOps.

 Hi!
 I’m Stuart, an Assistant Professor at the University of California, San Diego with appointments in the Department of Communication and the Halıcıoğlu Data Science Institute.
 I am also affiliate faculty in Computer Science & Engineering, Computational Social Science, and the Institute for Practical Ethics, where I lead IPE’s Working Group on Data Governance & Accountability.

 My work is on the social, cultural, political, and economic aspects of quantification, data science, automation, and AI.
 I have long focused on the role of AI in the governance and moderation of social media platforms and online communities, but I also care about issues like fairness, privacy, accountability, and labor in many application domains where AI is being deployed.
 Finally, I take the institutions of scientific and technological research as my object of study, asking how the disciplines and professions are changing around or by quantification, data science, automation, and AI.